 Most dog owners are responsible and clean up after their pets, but a small number continue to cause problems.
-Dog fouling which is left on footpaths and playing fields is a health risk to people and can cause the infection 'Toxocariasis' which can lead to blindness.
+Dog fouling is a health risk to all people and can cause the infection 'Toxocariasis' which can lead to blindness.
 It can also transmit infections and diseases to other animals.

 The Fouling of Land by Dogs (District of Eden) Order 2008 designates areas of land where owners must pick up after their dogs, or face a fixed penalty ticket of £75, and possibly a fine of up to £1,000.

-When you walk your dog, be sure to take poop bags or a poop scoop with you, like you would remember a lead.
+When you walk your dog, be sure to take poo bags with you, the same as you would remember a lead.
 Please note, rain does not wash the problem away.

 You can put bagged dog waste in: